 *: Significant at P ≤ 0.05; **: Significant at P ≤ 0.01.
 GE: Germination energy; GC: Germination capacity; SH: Shoot height; RL: Root length; NR: Number of roots; FSW: Fresh shoot weight; DSW: Dry shoot weight.

-4. DISCUSSION

-Tomato is one of the most important and valuable vegetable crops worldwide.
-In Nigeria, its narrow genetic base has made it particularly susceptible to abiotic stresses such as drought, limiting both yield and stability.
-Expanding the genetic diversity of tomatoes to improve drought tolerance is therefore essential for boosting productivity in local cultivars.
-Chemical mutagenesis, such as the use of ethidium bromide (EtBr), offers a promising approach for generating high-yielding, drought-tolerant tomato varieties.
-The effectiveness of EtBr-induced genetic variability has already been demonstrated in several crops, including marigold (Keadtidumrongkul et al., 2018), Indiangrass (Stephens, 2009), and cowpea (Ajayi et al., 2023).
-Thus, developing improved, drought-tolerant tomato varieties with enhanced yield and quality traits is a critical priority for sustainable tomato production in Nigeria.

-A key aspect of breeding for drought tolerance in tomato is focusing on the germination and seedling stages, which are among the most vulnerable to drought stress.
-Traits such as germination percentage, root and shoot length, and dry weight are often significantly reduced under water deficit conditions, and a plant’s ability to grow and develop under drought largely depends on its tolerance during these early stages.
-Therefore, introducing genetic variability for drought tolerance at the germination and seedling phases is essential for effective tomato improvement.
-Screening for drought tolerance at this stage is particularly advantageous, as it is rapid, allows for uniform application of stress, and provides valuable data for identifying and selecting drought-tolerant genotypes.
-Integrating these early-stage screening strategies with chemical mutagenesis can accelerate the development of robust, high-yielding tomato cultivars suitable for drought-prone environments in Nigeria (Ghebremariam et al., 2013b; Pessoa et al., 2022).

 In this study, ANOVA results revealed significant genotype effects on all evaluated germination and seedling traits, highlighting substantial genetic variability among the tomato genotypes.
 This variability is essential for future breeding programs aimed at enhancing drought tolerance in tomato (Rasheed et al., 2023).
-Furthermore, the study demonstrated that increasing PEG concentrations led to a marked decline in the performance of germination and seedling traits.
+Furthermore, the study demonstrated that higher PEG concentrations led to a marked decline in the performance of germination and seedling traits.
 These findings are consistent with those of Saima et al. (2018), who reported that germination percentage, shoot weight, dry matter stress index, and plant height stress index all decreased across genotypes with increasing levels of PEG-induced drought stress (5% and 10% PEG).

 As drought stress increased through higher PEG concentrations, all tomato genotypes exhibited a clear and progressive decline in germination and seedling traits.
 Grand means for germination energy dropped from 11.67% at control (0% PEG) to 0% at 10% PEG, with similar reductions observed in germination capacity, shoot and root growth, and biomass.
 Under control conditions, genotypes G7 and G9 demonstrated the highest vigour, showing the greatest germination capacity and energy, while G5 also performed notably well for shoot height.
 In contrast, G6 consistently showed poor performance even in the absence of stress, underscoring substantial genotypic differences in drought tolerance potential.